 Navajo Code Talkers Help Win Pacific Victory in World War II

 The bilingual Navajo forces were recruited to take advantage of the lack of mutual intelligibility characteristic of the Navajo language.
-Since the language was not widely known, it proved effect in helping the U.S. forces conceal strategic information from the Japanese in the Pacific Theater.
+Since the language was not widely known, it proved effective in helping U.S. forces conceal strategic information from the Japanese in the Pacific Theater.

 Navajo Jewelry and Language